encode/django-rest-framework/docs/topics/api-clients.md

 To load a schema file from disk:

     $ coreapi load my-api-schema.json --format corejson

+To dump the current document to console in a given format:

+    $ coreapi dump --format openapi

 To remove the current document, along with all currently saved history, credentials, headers and bookmarks: